Guide · April 2, 2026 · 13 min read

 Sentiment of Recommendations

 Not all mentions are equal.
-Perplexity might cite your brand neutrally ("Planway offers Gantt charts and time tracking") or with a clear recommendation ("Planway is particularly strong for small teams that need simplicity over enterprise features").
+Perplexity might cite your brand neutrally ("Planway offers Gantt charts and time tracking").
+Or it might cite with a clear recommendation ("Planway is particularly strong for small teams that need simplicity over enterprise features").
 Tracking the tone of how your brand is presented matters as much as whether it appears at all.

 Key Prompts to Monitor